 SIDES=2 option specifies the number of sides and directions.
 The other options are U and L

 We want to find out whether the mean income is more than 4200.
 So, the

 sides =U option is given, which is also the default.

-If rather we have to find whether the mean income is different than 4200, we would use sides=2.
+If we have to find whether the mean income is different than 4200, we will use sides=2.

 ALPHA=0.05 option requests a significance level of 0.05 or a confidence level of 95%.
 The default significance level is 0.05.

 Interpreting the result of the t-test

-The 95% confidence limits for the mean and standard deviation are in the next table.
+The 95% confidence limits for the mean and standard deviation are in the following table.

 At the bottom of the output are the test’s degrees of freedom, statistic value, and p-value.

 At the 0.05 significance level, this test indicates that the mean income is more than 4200; thus, we would reject the null hypothesis. (t=3.13 and p-value=0.0009 > 0.04).

 A two-tailed test is a test of a hypothesis where the area of rejection is on both sides of the sampling distribution.

 If we use a significance level of 0.05, a two-tailed test shares alpha to test the statistical significance in one direction and the other half in the other.
 This means that .025 is in each tail of the distribution of your test statistic.

 In a two-tailed test, regardless of the direction of the relationship, the objective is to test for the possibility of the relationship in both directions.

 A passport office claims that passport applications are processed within 30 days of submitting the application form and all the necessary documents.
 The below table shows the processing time of 40 passport applicants.
 The population standard deviation of the processing time is 12.5 days.